MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/troubleshoot-dns-event-id-4013.md

 The copy of Active Directory in some domain controllers contains references to other domain controllers in the forest.
 These domain controllers try to inbound replicate all locally held directory partitions during Windows startup, as part of an initial synchronization or **init sync**.

 In an attempt to boot with the latest DNS zone contents, Microsoft DNS servers that host AD-integrated copies of DNS zones delay DNS service startup for several minutes after Windows startup.
 The delay won't occur if Active Directory has completed its initial synchronization during Windows startup.
-Meanwhile, Active Directory is delayed from inbound replicating directory partitions, until it can resolve the CNAME GUID of its source domain controller to an IP address on the DNS servers used by the destination domain controller for name resolution.
+Meanwhile, Active Directory is delayed from inbound replicating directory partitions.
+Replication is delayed until it can resolve the CNAME GUID of its source domain controller to an IP address on the DNS servers used by the destination domain controller for name resolution.
 The duration of the hang while preparing network connections depends on the number of locally held directory partitions residing in a domain controller's copy of Active Directory.
 Most domain controllers have at least the following five partitions:

 - schema
 - configuration